 b) Actual Rent paid reduced by 10% of Salary

 4. Leave Travel Allowance (LTA) – Leave Travel Allowance (LTA) is an allowance given to an employee from his employer for his travel expenses.
 LTA is also known as Leave Travel Concession (LTC).
 Salaried Individuals can claim exemption of LTA u/s 10(5) of Income Tax Act, 1961.
-Salaried employees are required to submit the proof of travel bills to their employer to claim the exemption.
+Salaried employees are required to submit proof of travel bills to their employer to claim the exemption.
 The exemption on LTA cannot be claimed in your Income Tax return.
-LTA can only be claimed from your employer.
+LTA can only be claimed through your employer.

 6. Special Allowance – The amount of special allowance is fully taxable in your salary.

 7. Bonus – Any bonus paid to employees as a performance incentive is based on company policies and is fully taxable.
 These form a part of the employees’ gross salary and are therefore fully taxable in the hands of employees on a receipt basis.